-The application period for 2019-20 SNAP Members will open in June.
-Please check back this summer for new Position Descriptions!
+The application period for 2019-20 SNAP is now open!
+Applications are due by July 31st.
 To learn more about the application process, click the “Application Instructions” button above for details.

 We are seeking enthusiastic, conservation-minded people to commit to a year of service to protect Sierra natural resources and sustainable communities.
 During the year, SNAP members will gain skills and technical training, mentor with outstanding environmental leaders and receive an education award at the successful completion of service.